JANE MUSOKE- ROLE MODEL & AMBASSADOR

 Should?
 I think people should support whoever they want to support.
 People in general just have different tastes, interests and opinions so we cannot box them in.
 Black people are not the only people interested in Black music, arts and all that.
 There are people from many other backgrounds and cultures who appreciate Black art, music and all that, and there are many Blacks, who enjoy things from other cultures.

 Do blacks support black music, events and black businesses?
 That’s a can of worms.
 I hear a lot of Black business owners say they’d like it if more black people supported their businesses.

 That being said, you can’t really choose your clients and customers.
 Yes, black people share the colour and the continent as a background, but the truth is Black culture, especially in Canada, is too diverse to be pigeonholed into this one thing.
-Also there are issues like affordability and stuff like that.
+Also, there are issues like affordability and stuff like that.
 If you are worried about how you are going to pay your rent and putting food on the table, you are not exactly going to be in the mind frame of supporting businesses.
 Unfortunately, as wealthy as Canada is, many people, Black and otherwise, are in survival mode and looking for what is most convenient and cheapest.
-It’s a reality business have to deal with.
-There are also other factors like oversaturation of some businesses, competition and quality, which makes the fight for customers from the same pool base more challenging.
+It’s a real business have to deal with.
+There are also other factors like oversaturation of some businesses, competition, and quality, which makes the fight for customers from the same pool base more challenging.
 This is a tough question and is probably best answered by a more seasoned entrepreneur, but those are my observations.

 Some claim we have musical artists and talents in Canada that are as good or better than those in the US?